-- The school's Fire Safety Policy forms part of the school's Health and Safety Policy and in common with that policy extends through the whole school, with specific responsibilities as below. - The Proprietor gives responsibility of the running of the Fire Safety Policy to the Executive Head. - The Executive Head ensures that an appropriate policy is in place in the school and that arrangements are made for its effective implementation. - The Proprietor has the ultimate responsibility for the implementation and management of this policy and has delegated day to day running to the Executive Head. - The Compliance and Operations Officer (COO) is responsible for the effective implementation of this Policy and its role within the school's Health and Safety Policy. - The COO places duties on the 'Responsible Person'. - The Proprietor is the 'Responsible Person'.
+- The school's Fire Safety Policy forms part of the school's Health and Safety Policy and in common with that policy extends through the whole school, with specific responsibilities as below. - The Proprietor ensures that an appropriate policy is in place in the school and that arrangements are made for its effective implementation. - The proprietor has the ultimate responsibility for the implementation and management of this policy. - The Facilities, Health & Safety Manager is responsible for the effective implementation of this Policy and its role within the school's Health and Safety Policy - The FSO places duties on the 'Responsible Person'. - The proprietor is the 'Responsible Person'.
 Certain day to day responsibilities can be delegated down to a 'duty holder'. - All employees have the responsibility to cooperate and to ensure that the workplace is safe from fire and its effects and must not do anything that will place themselves or other people at risk.